 Self-Report Version (SDQ-S)

 For young people aged 11-17.
 This version asks the same questions but in first person ("I worry a lot" rather than "Often worried").
-The self-report version is the only way to capture internal experiences that may not be visible to adults - particularly important for emotional difficulties and internalising problems such as anxiety and low mood.
+The self-report version is the only way to capture internal experiences that adults cannot see.
+This is particularly important for emotional difficulties and internalising problems such as anxiety and low mood.

 How to Score the SDQ

 Scoring the SDQ is straightforward, though some items require reverse scoring.
 Each item scores 0, 1, or 2.
 For most items, "Not True" scores 0, "Somewhat True" scores 1, and "Certainly True" scores 2.
-However, five items are positively worded (for example, "Has at least one good friend") and these are reverse scored: "Certainly True" = 0, "Somewhat True" = 1, "Not True" = 2.
+However, five items are positively worded, for example "Has at least one good friend".
+These are reverse scored: "Certainly True" = 0, "Somewhat True" = 1, "Not True" = 2.

 Each of the five scales produces a score from 0 to 10.
 The Total Difficulties score is the sum of the first four scales (excluding prosocial), giving a range of 0 to 40.